AJChapman/acthpa-website/README.md

 This is a static site generator for the [ACTHPA website](http://www.acthpa.org).
 It is still a work in progress, and has not yet replaced the old site.
+A test site can be found at http://acthpa.farfromthere.net.

 ## Contributing